CanRanBan/PlayniteExtensionFork-DuplicateHider/README.md

 ![Extension Settings](https://user-images.githubusercontent.com/24227002/132069628-437aedbd-17c0-4277-8cca-1c36af65cf59.png "Plugin Settings")

-### Priorites
+### Priorities

-Reordable list of Sources/Libraries that assigns each Source a priority according to their position in the priorites list.
+Reordable list of Sources/Libraries that assigns each Source a priority according to their position in the priorities list.
 Higher position meaning a higher priority (lower value).
 Duplicate hider will use this priority to compute a score for each copy of a game,

 ```csharp